ritaturk/xenko-docs/manual/physics/rigid-body.md

 **To enable rigid body simulation for an entity:**

-1. Starty Game Studio with the empty Game project
+1. Start Game Studio with the empty Game project

 2. Select the Sphere in the Scene Editor